mozilla-services/merino/docs/dev/logging-and-metrics.md

 # Logging and Metrics

 To get data out of Merino and into observable systems, we use _metrics_ and _logging_.
 Each has a unique use case.
-Not that in general, because of the scale we work at, adding a metric or log event in production is not free, and if we are careless can end up costing quite a bit.
+Note that in general, because of the scale we work at, adding a metric or log event in production is not free, and if we are careless can end up costing quite a bit.
 Record what is needed, but don't go over board.